Defence Ready Seminar Series

-Rizwan works as Director Data Security and Compliance for e-Safe Systems a UK based security vendor specialising in human risk to data security and compliance, since its inception.
+Rizwan is the Chief Technology Officer at GuardWare Australia, a company that will unlock the global supply chain through protected data collaboration, visibility and control, where currently none exists.
 Rizwan has 18 years of experience of designing and management information security and artificial Intelligence based systems.
 He holds a Masters in Information Technology Management from Staffordshire University, UK, and is a certified Information Systems Security Professional (CISSP) and Project Management Professional PMP®.
 During his time with e-Safe Systems he has held several strategic and leadership roles and has been instrumental in growing the business which is now protecting over a million users worldwide.

 Ray Harvey (Defence Cyber Regulatory Controls)

-Ray Harvey is the Defence Business Development Manager for Cider House ICT, a Goal Group member.
+Ray Harvey is the Senior Defence Cyber Evangelist at GuardWare Australia, a Goal Group member.
 Ray is passionate about ensuring that Australian businesses are protecting themselves from evolving cyber threats and are as competitive as they can be in the competitive Defence market.
 Ray has broad experience across a number of industries in State and National leadership roles, encompassing Electronics, I.T. and Education.
 He is passionate about education among people of all ages, having spent the better part of a decade instructing science teachers in the use of technology, including the provision of educational materials for teacher training at ACU in Melbourne.

 Daniel Mendoza-Jones (Defence Contracting)